 Most cases in Minnesota District Court begin with a charging document called a Complaint.
 (In United States District Court, the alternative to criminal charges in an Indictment, is an Information or a Complaint.)

-A criminal Complaint must include probable cause claims and allegations signed under oath; filed by a prosecuting attorney claiming a person committed a crime.
+A criminal Complaint must include probable cause claims and allegations of fact, signed under oath; filed by a prosecuting attorney claiming a person committed a crime.

 The filing of a Complaint with the District Court is an important marker of where an accused person stands.
 Before, the person may be a witness, a suspect or a target.
 But after, the person is may be a defendant with a pending criminal case.

-A prosecutor may mail the defendant a copy of the filed Complaint with a Summons listing a court appearance date for arraignment; or, may cause the court to issue an Arrest Warrant.
+A prosecutor or a court may mail the defendant the Complaint with a Summons listing a court appearance date for arraignment; or, may cause the court to issue an Arrest Warrant.